rebeccabilbro/rebeccabilbro.github.io/_posts/2018-6-13-xgboost-and-yellowbrick.md

 ## Class Prediction Error

-The Yellowbrick [Class Prediction Error chart](http://www.scikit-yb.org/en/latest/api/classifier/class_prediction_error.html) that shows the support for each class in the fitted classification model displayed as a stacked bar.
+The Yellowbrick [Class Prediction Error chart](http://www.scikit-yb.org/en/latest/api/classifier/class_prediction_error.html) shows the support for each class in the fitted classification model displayed as a stacked bar.
 Each bar is segmented to show the distribution of predicted classes for each class.
 It is initialized with a fitted model and generates a class prediction error chart on draw.
 For my part, I find `ClassPredictionError` a convenient and easier-to-interpret alternative to the standard [confusion matrix (which Yellowbrick also has a visualizer for)](http://www.scikit-yb.org/en/latest/api/classifier/confusion_matrix.html).

 ```python